statisticalbiotechnology/dsbook/dsbook/supervised/svm.md

 ### Soft-Margin SVM

-In real-world scenarios, data is often **not perfectly linearly separable**.
+In real-world scenarios, data is often not perfectly linearly separable.
 To handle this, we introduce the concept of a **soft margin**.
 Instead of forcing every data point to be on the correct side of the hyperplane, we allow some points to fall inside the margin or even be misclassified.
 To measure this, we use the **hinge loss function**:

 ```{math}
 \max(0, 1 - y_i (\mathbf{w}^T \mathbf{x}_i - b))